alicelucas/ml-notes/categorical_inputs.md

 enc.transform(train_X)
 ```

-For non-regularized regression, co-linearity can be a problem as it may cause non-invertible covariance matrices.
-You can add a `drop="first"` or `drop="if_bibary"` to the arguments of `OneHotEncoder` to drop a category.
+For non-regularized regression and in some learning models, co-linearity can be a problem as it may cause non-invertible covariance matrices.
+This will be the case for example if you use linear regression or GLMs using maximum likelihood.
+In such cases you can add a `drop="first"` or `drop="if_bibary"` to the arguments of `OneHotEncoder` to drop a category.
 Note that this applies only if the regression problem is not regularized.

 #### Effect coding